maxravel/mnemomed/readme.md

 #med test project
-to do: task changer; work on multidimensional arrays task changer;
+task changer; work on multidimensional arrays task changer;  done
+to do: refactorize code;
+to do: add informations to answers;